AlexCornish/week-five/notes.md

 ### Do you see how you could recenter the map on Ottawa?
 Add some more data?
 Change the base map to another style?
 - The center point of the map can be changed in the point-data.geojson and more data presumably can be added by adding another feature geojson object into the point-data.geojson file.
 As for changing the style, I have no idea.
-### Technological / Human failures
+### Human failures
-- Can't seem to start a http server using the command line, also tried that with anaconda to no avail, found a workaround though and was able to view the map and complete the rest of this part.
+- Could seem to start a http server using the command line, took me a few minutes to realise that I was using the regular windows command prompt instead of the anaconda powershell.